3-manifolds/SnapPy/doc_src/installing.rst

 to your dash or task bar for easy access.
 From a terminal window, you can also start the app by typing ``SnapPy`` provided ``~/bin`` is in your `$PATH <https://opensource.com/article/17/6/set-path-linux>`_.

+The AppImage contains its own private copy of Python, so if you plan to use SnapPy in your own Python programs, skip ahead to `Python Modules for Linux`_.

 Python Modules for macOS or Windows